tylermercer/vue-apollo-fauna-tutorial/README.md

 There are a few important things to note here that aren't immediately obvious:

-Firstly, `result.data` contains the data returned by the AddNoteQuery.
+Firstly, `result.data` contains the data returned by the CreateNoteQuery.

-Secondly, the `createNote` and `allNotes` members get their names from the query strings: `allNotes` is the object returned by the GetNotesQuery, and `createNote` is the mutation executed by the AddNoteQuery.
+Secondly, the `createNote` and `allNotes` members get their names from the query strings: `allNotes` is the object returned by the GetNotesQuery, and `createNote` is the mutation executed by the CreateNoteQuery.

 Finally, note that `readQuery` reads from the local cache _only_--it does not make a network request.